JiroCab/Olupis/README.md

 See [change logs here](https://github.com/JiroCab/Olupis/blob/main/changelog.txt).

-Building Locally works the same as most other mods,  use `./gradlew jar` or `./gradlew deploy`. alternatively you may use `runMindustryClient `or `runMindustryServer ` for testing with [Toxopid](https://github.com/Xpdustry/Toxopid). you can figure out the rest, you got this, you're a smart cookie
+Building Locally works the same as most other mods,  use `./gradlew jar` or `./gradlew deploy`. alternatively you may use `./gradlew runMindustryClient `or `./gradlew runMindustryServer ` for testing with [Toxopid](https://github.com/Xpdustry/Toxopid). you can figure out the rest, you got this, you're a smart cookie